-High levels of inflation in Chile could adversely affect the Chilean economy and the Issuer's business, financial condition and results of operations.
 Any change in the methodology of how the CPI index or the UF are calculated, as well as extended periods of deflation, could also adversely affect the Issuer's business, financial condition and results of operations.
 The UF is revalued in monthly cycles.
 On each day in the period beginning on the tenth day of any given month through the ninth day of the succeeding month, the nominal peso value of the UF is indexed up (or down in the event of deflation) in order to reflect a proportionate amount of the change in the Chilean Consumer Price Index during the prior calendar month.
 For more information regarding the UF, see "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Impact of Inflation" in the Issuer's 2020 IFRS Annual Report.
-Although the Issuer benefits from inflation in Chile due to the current structure of its assets and liabilities (i.e., a significant portion of its loans are indexed to the inflation rate, but there are no corresponding features in deposits, or other funding sources that would increase the size of its funding base), there can be no assurance that the Issuer's business, financial condition and results of operations will not be adversely affected by changing levels of inflation, including from extended periods of inflation that adversely affect economic growth or periods of deflation.
+Operating and Financial Review and Prospects-A. Operating Results-Impact of Inflation" in the Issuer's 2021 IFRS Annual Report.
 Congress is currently discussing a law that could transitorily reduce the value-added tax up to 2022 for certain consumer goods from 19% to 10%, and 4% for basic consumer goods such as food, medication, and books.
-This decrease in the value-added tax could create a period of deflation, and therefore have a negative impact on the Bank in the short-term.
+This decrease in the value-added tax could create a period of deflation, and therefore have a negative impact on the Issuer in the short-term.
 See "Item 11.
-Quantitative and Qualitative Disclosure About Market Risk-E. Risk Department-4.
-Market Risk: Quantitative Disclosure-Impact of Inflation" in the Issuer's 2020 IFRS Annual Report.
+Quantitative and Qualitative Disclosure About Market Risks-Market Risk: Quantitative Disclosure-Impact of Inflation" in the Issuer's 2021 IFRS Annual Report.

 The Issuer is also exposed to foreign exchange rate risk as a result of mismatches between assets and liabilities denominated in different currencies.
 Fluctuations in the exchange rate between currencies may negatively affect the Issuer's earnings and value of the Issuer's assets and securities.
 Therefore, while the Issuer seeks to avoid significant mismatches between assets and liabilities due to foreign currency exposure, from time to time, it may have mismatches.
 The Chilean peso has been subject to large devaluations and appreciations in the past and could be subject to significant fluctuations in the future.
 The Issuer's results of operations may be affected by fluctuations in the exchange rates between the peso and the dollar despite its policy and Chilean regulations relating to the general avoidance of material exchange rate exposure.
 In order to avoid material exchange rate exposure, the Issuer enters into forward exchange transactions.
 The Issuer may decide to change its policy regarding exchange rate exposure.
 Regulations that limit such exposures may also be amended or eliminated.
 Greater exchange rate risk will increase the Issuer's exposure to the devaluation of the peso, and any such devaluation may impair the Issuer's capacity to service foreign currency obligations and may, therefore, materially and adversely affect its financial condition and results of operations.
 Notwithstanding the existence of general policies and regulations that limit material exchange rate exposures, the economic policies of the Chilean government, new foreign currency regulations by the Central Bank and any future fluctuations of the peso against the dollar could affect the Issuer's financial condition and results of operations.
 See "Item 11.
-Quantitative and Qualitative Disclosure About Market Risk-E. Risk Department-4.
-Market Risk: Quantitative Disclosure-Foreign exchange fluctuations" in the Issuer's 2020 IFRS Annual Report.
+Quantitative and Qualitative Disclosure About Market Risks-Market Risk: Quantitative Disclosure-Foreign exchange fluctuations" in the Issuer's 2021 IFRS Annual Report.

-If any of these risks were to materialize, the Issuer's interest income / (charges) or the market value of its assets and liabilities could suffer a material adverse impact.
+If any of these risks were to materialize, the Issuer's interest income or the market value of its assets and liabilities could suffer a material adverse impact.